tdg5/stats-learning-notes/chapter-09-support-vector-machines.md

 If $$ f(x^{*}) $$ is negative then the test observation is assigned to class -1.
 Additionally, the magnitude of $$ f(x^{*}) $$ can be used as a measure of confidence in the class assignment for $$ x_{*} . $$ If $$ f(x^{*}) $$ is far
-from zero, it is from from the hyperplane and more confidence in the classification can be had.
+from zero, it is far from the hyperplane and more confidence in the classification can be had.
 Conversely, If $$ f(x^{*}) $$ is near to zero then the classification is less certain.